 There’s only one thing other than the two-month long holiday at the end of the year* I miss about school: wearing a uniform!
 I went to the same school for 14 years, and for 12 of those years, I wore a uniform!
 Now, it’s been almost ten years since I graduated, but I just realized that for almost half my life I’ve known what to wear!
 Don’t you think it would be easier sometimes if you didn’t have to decide what to wear every single day?
 Just think of those days you stay at home wearing pajamas.
 Isn’t it nice not having to think about clothes or what to wear?
 Since you’re starting to learn Spanish, you’ll start thinking about these things in Spanish, too: ¿Qué me pongo? – What should I put on?

 Nuestro uniforme era un pantalón o falda gris y una camisa polo blanca.
 (Our uniform was grey pants or skirt and a white polo shirt.)
 Just imagine a couple hundred children wearing the same clothes!
 While wearing a uniform makes life so much easier, I do like being able to decide what to wear.
 I love wearing vestidos (dresses) and botas de combate negras (black combat boots) – that would have been a big no-no at school!
 So, today let’s learn how to describe the clothes we wear – la ropa que nos ponemos.

 *Fun fact: In Guatemala, the school year begins in January and ends in October!

 If you want to hear the pronunciation of the following phrases and vocabulary, check out our video!
-You can also download the printable version of this blog (with some extra exercises) here:
+You can also download the printable version of this blog as a PDF.

 ¿Qué te pones o qué llevas puesto?